Some Remarks on Positive/Negative Feedback: Conclusion

 \section{Conclusion}

-The claim in this note is purely existential in nature in the sense that a commonly-perceived dichotomy of negative and positive feedback is shown not to be valid in general.
-This has been done by proving the existence of a nonlinear counter-example: the practical utility and quantitative behaviour of the feedback employed therein has not been addressed.
-Whilst the counter-example is open to a criticism of artificiality, it does, however, serve to illustrate that the dichotomy ``negative/positive feedback'' equates to ``good/bad behaviour'' may be inaccurate.
-The counter-example is based on a wider body of work in the area of ``funnel control'' (a terminology consistent with Figure \ref{Fig:scalar-funnel}).
-The interested reader is referred to \cite{2} for a review of this area.
+A dichotomy of negative and positive feedback has been shown to be invalid in general.
+This has been done by establishing the existence of a nonlinear example which serves to illustrate that ``negative/positive feedback'' need not equate to ``good/bad behaviour''.
+In this sense, the claim in this note is purely existential in nature.
+In essence, it simply provides an example in which a feedback and its reversed-polarity counterpart both cause ``good'' behaviour.
+The practical utility and quantitative behaviour of the feedback employed therein have not been addressed.
+The particular example in Section 3 may be open to a criticism of artificiality: we stress that its role is only to show that a system of the general form \eqref{sys-gen} can have non-unique control direction, thereby ensuring the existence of a stabilizing feedback with the property that its reversed-polarity counterpart is also stabilizing.